Life in Upper School

-Students in the Upper School go to PE every day plus PE or Music.
+Students in the Upper School go to PE every day.
 Even the big kids need to exercise their other muscles so that they may focus in the classroom.
-Our students also love getting involved in after school activities such as band, choir, and a variety of sports offered throughout the year.
+Our students also love getting involved in after-school activities such as band, choir, and a variety of sports offered throughout the year.

 During their lunch period, they may spread out a little and eat in the cafeteria or lunch tables placed outside.
 They love socializing with one another and even their teachers.
 Most lunches are spent asking their teachers questions and getting to know them more and diving into discussions on a deeper level.

 The last period of the day for Upper School is called Student Advisement.
 This is a time for students to receive help in a specific subject and get extra help before going home to finish their work.
 This time also gives those students who play a sport at a different school opportunity to leave our school early without missing class instruction.